novinary/React-Router-Movies/PSEUDOCODE.md

 Still inside the client folder run yarn start to run the client application. - Done

  Step 5
- Wrap your app with the router.
+ Wrap your app with the router. - Done